 I have read and understand CUSTOMER’s and Mi-Co’s commitment to this pilot.

-I understand that upon completion of a successful pilot as defined above, CUSTOMER intends to complete a purchase of Mi-Forms software for 5,000 Xplore tablets at the price quotes sent to CUSTOMER in August 2012
+I understand that upon completion of a successful pilot as defined above, CUSTOMER intends to complete a purchase of Mi-Forms software for 5,000 Xplore tablets at the price quotes sent to CUSTOMER in August 2012.

 Accepted and Approved by: